Ukraine Accuses Russia of Genocide After Bombing of Children's Hospital

 The U.N.
 Human Rights body said it was verifying the number of casualties at Mariupol.
 The incident "adds to our deep concerns about indiscriminate use of weapons in populated areas," it added through a spokesperson.

-Among more than 2 million total refugees from Ukraine, the United Nations Children's Fund (UNICEF) said on Wednesday that more than 1 million children have fled the country since the invasion started on Feb 24.
+Among more than two million total refugees from Ukraine, the United Nations Children's Fund (UNICEF) said on Wednesday that more than one million children have fled the country since the invasion started on Feb 24.
 At least 37 had been killed and 50 injured, it said.

 The International Committee of the Red Cross said houses had been destroyed all across Ukraine.
 "Hundreds of thousands of people have no food, no water, no heat, no electricity and no medical care," it said.